lzwjava/lzwjava.github.io/original/2025-07-13-regret-live-father-en.md

 > I still haven't figured out what "reincarnation" really means, but many people are born different from their parents, with different hobbies and different personalities.
 As they grow up, they realize that their parents and themselves are completely different people, as if they're not from the same family.
 It's the same with parents, similar with siblings, and "friends" are no exception, of course.

-After returning from Beijing to live in Guangzhou for more than five years, I realized that one of my biggest mistakes was living with my strict father.
+After returning from Beijing and living in Guangzhou for more than five years, I realized that one of my biggest mistakes was living with my strict father.

-We have too many arguments.
+We have had too many arguments.
 In 2020, when I started living with my parents in their home in Huangpu District, one of the things we had different opinions on was that I tended to make the toilet messy.
-Sometimes, when I pee, urine drops outside the bowl.
+Sometimes, when I pee, drops of urine fall outside the bowl.
 They are very strict about cleanliness.
 My mother and father often complain about me being unclean in this regard.

 I have improved and adapted.
 When I lived by myself in Beijing, I didn't have this kind of problem.
 Most of the time, I rented a house with an independent toilet.
 If you go to a public toilet, you'll find that for men, it's very normal to pee a little off target.